 - Diminished quality of life

-- Loss of consortium (in the case of a spouse or partner who died from an accident)
+- Loss of consortium if your spouse or partner passed away from an accident

-- Disfigurement or permanent damage (if you are paralyzed or left with another permanent physical disability)
+- Disfigurement or permanent disability, if you are paralyzed, scarred, or left with another permanent physical disability

 How Do You Calculate Non-Economic Damages?

-Calculating non-economic damages is not an exact science because there is no set cost for them as there would be for a medical procedure.
-In most cases, pain and suffering or non-economic damages are tabulated by taking the following factors into account and then estimating a dollar amount:
+Calculating non-economic damages is difficult because they are intangible.
+There is no set cost for them as there would be for a hospital stay or medical procedure.
+In most cases, pain and suffering and other non-economic damages are tabulated by taking the following factors into account and then estimating a dollar amount:

 Can You Claim Pain and Suffering Without Medical Bills?

-If you don’t have medical bills or other economic damages from your accident, it may be challenging to demand pain and suffering.
+If you don’t have medical bills or other economic damages from your accident, it may be challenging to recover compensation for pain and suffering.
 That’s not to say that there isn’t a degree of pain and suffering involved with a personal injury.
-However, if your pain and suffering wasn’t significant enough to require medical attention, making a case for pain and suffering may be difficult.
+However, if your pain and suffering wasn’t significant enough to require medical attention, making a case for receiving this type of compensation may be difficult.

 Is There a Limit to Pain and Suffering Demands?

 Florida law allows you to make pain and suffering demands commensurate with the extent of those injuries.
-Because of that, the state generally doesn’t set a cap on pain and suffering in personal injury cases.
+Because of that, the state generally doesn’t cap the amount of compensation you can receive for pain and suffering in personal injury cases.
 However, there’s one exception: medical malpractice.
-If your personal injury case arises from medical malpractice, Florida law caps your pain and suffering to $500,000.
+If your personal injury case arises from medical malpractice, Florida law caps your pain and suffering at $500,000.

-Talk to GED Lawyers About Pain and Suffering Damages in Your Case
+Talk to Ged Lawyers About Pain and Suffering Compensation in Your Case

-If you’ve recently experienced an injury that someone else’s negligence caused and you are considering making a demand for pain and suffering, it helps to have guidance from a professional.
-While your family and friends may mean well when advising you, a personal injury lawyer who handles cases like yours every day is probably the best person to talk to.
+If you experienced an injury caused by someone else’s negligence and you are considering making a demand for pain and suffering, it can help to have guidance from an experienced lawyer.
+While your family and friends may mean well when advising you, a personal injury lawyer who handles cases like yours every day can offer advice based on experience with cases like yours.

-Many personal injury lawyers offer free consultations where you can discuss your case and get counsel to help them take their next steps.
-GED Lawyers is a Florida-based law firm with personal injury lawyers who want to help.
-Reach out to them today for a free consultation and get the information you need to make the best decision for you.
-We can review your situation and explain how pain and suffering damages are different from your medical bills and other tangible losses you have.
+GED Lawyers is a law firm with personal injury lawyers who want to help you.
+Reach out to us today for a free consultation and get the information you need to make the best decision for you.
+Our attorneys can review your situation and explain how pain and suffering damages are different from your medical bills and other tangible losses.